PinkDiamond1/handbook/purpose_and_vision.md

 The DEF white paper - introducing the VOTE token to the world - resides on GitHub where more than 19 contributors from 15 countries collaborated to bring the vision of a Social Smart Contract into sharp focus.
 By desire and design, the Sovereign governance platform will truly be decision-making software of the people, by the people, for the people.

-### User experience
+### User driven

-The DEF secret sauce is core to everything we do: it should be easy to participate in the decsions that affect your life.
+The DEF secret sauce  - a focus on an intuitive user experience - is core to everything we do: it should be easy to participate in the decsions that affect your life.

 ### Representation